This page provides answers to the following questions:

 Visit our page on Filing an Unemployment Claim in Your State for more information about how you can file.
 In a unionized setting, your union may have an unemployment compensation representative or committee that can help you understand the unemployment system in your state.

-You will be required to provide certain types of information as part of the application.
+You will be required to provide certain types of information as part of the application process.
 Such information may include:

 social security number